James Patterson

 James Brendan Patterson (born March 22, 1947) is an American author.
 Among his works are the Alex Cross, Michael Bennett, Women's Murder Club, Maximum Ride, Daniel X, NYPD Red, Witch & Wizard, Private and Middle School series, as well as many stand-alone thrillers, non-fiction, and romance novels.
-His books have sold more than 425 million copies, and he was the first person to sell 1 million e-books.
+Patterson's books have sold more than 425 million copies, and he was the first person to sell one million e-books.
 In 2016, Patterson topped Forbes's list of highest-paid authors for the third consecutive year, with an income of $95 million.
 His total income over a decade is estimated at $700 million.

-In November 2015, Patterson received the Literarian Award from the National Book Foundation, which cited him as a "passionate campaigner to make books and reading a national priority."
-Patterson has donated millions of dollars in grants and scholarship to various universities, teachers' colleges, independent bookstores, school libraries, and college students to promote literacy.
+In November 2015, Patterson received the Literarian Award from the National Book Foundation.
+He has donated millions of dollars in grants and scholarship to various universities, teachers' colleges, independent bookstores, school libraries, and college students to promote literacy.

 Early life

 James Patterson was born on March 22, 1947, in Newburgh, New York, the son of Isabelle (née Morris), a homemaker and teacher, and Charles Patterson, an insurance broker.
 The family was working-class and of Irish descent.
-He graduated summa cum laude with a B.A. in English from Manhattan College and an M.A. in English from Vanderbilt University.
+Patterson graduated summa cum laude with a B.A. in English from Manhattan University and with an M.A. in English from Vanderbilt University.